 “Zagreb je uvijek dobra ideja…” or in translation from Croatian – Zagreb is always a good idea… Located on the banks of the Sava River, Zagreb is the capital of Croatia since 1991, with the declaration of independence and the separation from the former Yugoslavia.
 The earliest information of the existence of life in today’s territories of the city dates back to the Neolithic!
 But today’s name is mentioned for the first time in 1094.
 Today its population is about 1 million people.
 The city is host to many different festivals, cultural events and other events.
-Pleasant to visit every day of the year, Zagreb is a magnet for tourists!
+Pleasant to visit every day of the year, the city is a magnet for tourists!
+It’s time for a quick tour around Zagreb!

 Our tour will start from the National Theater.
 The surrounding area is a paid parking area and it is convenient to stop by car for a few hours just to explore the tourist part of Zagreb.
 Well, it turned out that on Sunday it was not paid and I saved a few kuna.
 Here stop most buses oforganized excursions and guides begin their tours.
 The building of the theater is very impressive, mixing the neo-baroque and rococo styles.
 The colorful areas around it give a start to a U-shaped series of parks and gardens, which is called the “green horseshoe” and surrounds the central parts of the city.